 “By all means, never fail to get all the sunshine and fresh air you can.” — Joseph Pilates

 The Legacy Triathlon in Venice Beach, the Nautica Malibu Triathlon, the Pasadena Triathlon & Angel 5K — endurance events are popping up all over LA County.
-Los Angeles’ gorgeous year-round weather definitely contributes to the popularity of outdoor athletic events, but culture plays a role, too.
-After all, Los Angeles is regularly ranked as one of the healthiest cities in the U.S., and the city has the combination of swimming opportunities, biking trails, and running paths that every triathlete needs.
+Westwood’ gorgeous year-round weather definitely contributes to the popularity of outdoor athletic events, but culture plays a role, too.
+After all, Westwood is regularly ranked as one of the healthiest cities in the U.S., and the city has the combination of swimming opportunities, biking trails, and running paths that every triathlete needs.

 How Pilates for Triathletes Classes Support Athletic Endeavors

 Triathlons and obstacle courses put pressure on all your bodily systems — your muscles, your joints, and your cardiovascular system.
 In addition, extreme athletic events require you to tap into your breath and develop your focus.
 Here’s how Pilates, created by Joseph Pilates as a comprehensive body-mind approach to fitness, can help you support your body and mind: